 The subject of slideout toppers came up.
 Slideout toppers, if you do not know, are like awnings that cover your RV’s slideouts to keep out water and debris.
 His Montana Fifth Wheel does not have toppers.
 My motorhome does.
 So this is not a topic I have thought about much.

 He said that when it’s raining or has been raining, he needs to get up on his roof to clean the top of his slides.
 He uses a towel to remove as much water as he can.
 “If I don’t, water drips into the RV,” he said.

 That sounds like a bad thing to me.
 The last thing I want in my RV is water, except in the sinks and shower.
 I’m pretty sure you feel the same.

 But now I’m curious: If your RV DOES NOT HAVE slideout toppers does rain water seep in when you pull in the slides?
-Please respond to the survey below and feel free to leave a comment.
+Please feel free to leave a comment.